 Are You Ready to Handle Homeowner Responsibilities?

 Home insurance and taxes are considered as necessary expenses and should not be ignored, look carefully into it and make sure that your monthly housing budget is enough to cover all of these to protect your home and your belongings in it.
 And you might want to add some allowance into it – build an emergency savings fund.
 The emergency savings fund would be a big help for large homeowner expenses whenever something happens and needs a major repair or if you need new appliances (like a new fridge) in your new home, since it is an emergency you would not know when you would need it.
 When having to spend a large amount on a financial obligation like buying a house, an emergency fund could be your backup plan when something would come up.

 Aside from factors that you might want to consider, determining what house your budget can afford and what type of home you are going to need is also important.
 You may want to buy a small house for now but are you willing to buy a larger one when the time comes that your family grows and you would need to move?
-Comparing the size of houses, being it large or small, would give you an idea of how much maintenance it would cost.
+Comparing the size of houses, be it large or small, would give you an idea of how much maintenance it would cost.

 For a large house, with a large yard, you might be needing more pipes for the whole house and from there you could determine that there would be more than one or two pipes that could break hence making your maintenance cost larger times or N times your house.